Growth & Care

 Accent, General Garden Use

 Susan Magnolia is clothed in stunning fragrant purple cup-shaped flowers with shell pink overtones held atop the branches in early spring before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The large pointy leaves turn coppery-bronze in fall.
-The fruit is not ornamentally significant.